Mamerto Natividad: Legacy

 As a military leader, he was a strict disciplinarian.
 "The personal mark of the character of that national hero was the calmness and prudence with which he proceeded before making his determination, but once he made up his mind, he executed his resolutions with an admirable determination, boldness and perseverance."

-His brothers continued to fight against the Spainiards.
+His brothers continued to fight against the Spaniards and later against the Americans.
 Benito and Salvador rose to the rank of general, Joaquin became a Colonel while Francisco and Pedro were lieutenants.
 The Natividads were known as the family of generals.

 Biak Na Bato, the headquarters established by Natividad for the Philippine Revolutionary Army was declared a national park in 1937 by President Manuel L. Quezon by virtue of its association with the history and site of the Biak-na-Bato Republic.

-The Municipality of General Mamerto Natividad in Nueva Ecija the streets of General Natividad (Taguig), M. Natividad (Pasay), and M. Natividad (Santa Cruz, Manila) are named in his honor.
+The municipality of General Mamerto Natividad in Nueva Ecija, the barangays Natividad North and Natividad South in Cabiao, and the streets of General Natividad (Taguig) and Natividad (Pasay) are named in his honor.